mat-383/blog/mat383/content/blog/building-this-website.md

 I also moved my website off Vultr and onto Cloudflare Pages.
 I won't have to worry about forgetting to pay for hosting there because it's free.

+**EDIT:** I'm going to be moving away from Cloudflare entirely soon.
+While I don't consider myself a privacy enthusiast (you shouldn't need to be an "enthusiast" to care about your privacy), I want to respect those who do.

 # Ok, what now?

 Before I start developing games, I want to polish up this website and add a couple features.
 Adding comment support to this website is my number one priority right now, I wasn't able to finish it in time (I just *had* to write this post on the third day of the eighth month).